 The effectiveness of your presentation depends not only on what you say, but how you say it.

 The following table lists a number of important considerations that can increase the effectiveness of your presentation.

 Important Points to Make Your Presentation Effective Smile A smile at the start helps to suggest that you are relaxed and confident in what you are about to say.
 It also helps to establish a relationship with the audience.
-Get audience involvement Question them about the subject you are presenting.
+Get audienceinvolvement Question them about the subject you are presenting.
 If a participant asks you a question, try to reflect that question to other members of the audience by asking: "What do the others think?"
-Using your hands to point to something or to emphasise a point helps keep people's attention.
+Use gestures Using your hands to point to something or to emphasise a point helps keep people's attention.
 On the other hand, constant hand gestures can be distracting.
 If you have a lively personality and wave your hands around a lot, practice controlling some of your gestures.
-Use gestures Use cue cards if necessary If you read your speech or look at your feet you cannot make eye contact and engage with your audience.
+Use cue cards ifnecessary If you read your speech or look at your feet you cannot make eye contact and engage with your audience.
 Use cue cards to jog your memory, but look at your audience as you speak.
 Write only the main points on the cue card and don't have too many cards.
 Keep practicing until you can use them smoothly.
-Speak clearly and loud enough to be heard by everyone Make sure your Make sure your Make sure your Ask members of the group to paraphrase what you have said, or a questions to check that it has been understood.
+Speak clearly and loud enough to be heard by everyone Ask if people at the back of the group can hear you.
+If necessary, arrange to have a P.A. system set up.
+Make sure your meaning is clear Ask members of the group to paraphrase what you have said, or ask questions to check that it has been understood.
 Relax Relax and breathe evenly - uneven breaths make your voice uneven.
 Maintain good posture Check your posture - stand or sit up straight.
 Keep it simple Don't try to say too much.
 Speak at an even rate Not too fast and not too slow.
 Pause between main points Give the listeners time to absorb the information.